paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-034-economic-opportunity-program.md

 ### Statutory Notes

 Section, Pub.
 L. 89–329, title IV, § 442, Nov.
 8, 1965, 79 Stat.
-1251, authorized appropriations for the fiscal years ending June 30, 1966, 1967, and 1968, to carry out the provisions of this part.
-For authorization of appropriations to carry out the provisions of this part for fiscal years ending after June 30, 1968, see [section 2751(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2751/b&num=0&edition=prelim).
+1251, authorized appropriations for the fiscal years ending June 30, 1966, 1967, and 1968, to carry out the provisions of part C of title I of Pub.
+L. 88–452, which was classified to this part.

-Another section 442 of Pub.
-L. 89–329 was added by section 131 of Pub.
-L. 90–575 and is set out as [section 2752 of this title](./chapter-034-economic-opportunity-program.md#section-2752).
+In addition to repealing this section, section 131 of Pub.
+L. 90–575 redesignated part C of title I of Pub.
+L. 88–452 as part C of title IV of Pub.
+L. 89–329 and renumbered the sections within that part.
+As a result, a new section 442 of Pub.
+L. 89–329 was created at the same time this section 442 was repealed.
+The new part C of title IV of Pub.
+L. 89–329 has been editorially transferred in the Code from this part to part C (§ 1087–51 et seq.) of subchapter IV of chapter 28 of Title 20, Education, and the new section 442 is classified to [section 1087–52 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087–52&num=0&edition=prelim).

 <a id="section-2801-to-2807"></a>